Arctic Research Foundation: Current operations

 ARF refocused its efforts on developing partnerships and infrastructure to support initiatives including food security, climate change and economic development.

 Since 2011, ARF has made possible dozens of scientific missions and contributed to many cultural initiatives in Arctic regions with the operation of research vessels, remote mobile laboratories and community growing pods.

-Research Vessels
+Research vessels

-ARF maintains and operates 5 research vessels: the R/V Martin Bergmann, the R/V William Kennedy, the R/V Jenny Pierre, the R/V Tiriarnaq, and the R/V Nahidik.
-These vessels support numerous science and community programs across Canada’s Arctic regions.
+ARF maintains and operates five research vessels: the R/V Martin Bergmann, the R/V William Kennedy, and the R/V Jenny Pierre, the R/V Tiriarnaq, and the R/V Nahidik.
+These vessels support numerous science and community programs across Canada's Arctic regions.